0cjs/sedoc/8bit/fm7/diskettes.md

 and `1`), then prints `READY` requiring a `Y`/`y` response.
 Copies 8-tracks at a time, displaying sets of 8 track numbers as it goes.

+This appears to do a sector-for-sector copy; I've confirmed with my `dskcomp` program that compares each sector read from drive 0 to the same sector read from drive 1.

 v3.3 85.10.06.
 Uses `MCOPYV`.

 #### `FCOPY` (BASIC)